import org.jetbrains.kotlin.gradle.tasks.KotlinCompile

 You should go to the Knative documentation for installation instructions.

-The commands in this how-to assume that you have installed Knative with Minikube.
+The commands in this how-to assume that you have installed Knative using quickstart and Minikube.

 Building your container image